Mercantilism: United Kingdom

 British mercantilist writers were themselves divided on whether domestic controls were necessary.
 British mercantilism thus mainly took the form of efforts to control trade.
 A wide array of regulations were put in place to encourage exports and discourage imports.
 Tariffs were placed on imports and bounties given for exports, and the export of some raw materials was banned completely.
 The Navigation Acts removed foreign merchants from being involved England's domestic trade.
 British policies in their American colonies led to friction with the inhabitants of the Thirteen Colonies, and mercantilist policies (such as forbidding trade with other European powers and enforcing bans on smuggling) were a major irritant leading to the American Revolution.

 Mercantilism taught that trade was a zero-sum game, with one country's gain equivalent to a loss sustained by the trading partner.
-Overall, however, mercantilist policies had a positive impact on Britain, helping to transform the nation into the world's dominant trading power and a global hegemon.
+Some have argued that mercantilist policies had a positive impact on Britain, helping to transform the nation into the world's dominant trading power and a global hegemon.
 One domestic policy that had a lasting impact was the conversion of "wastelands" to agricultural use.
 Mercantilists believed that to maximize a nation's power, all land and resources had to be used to their highest and best use, and this era thus saw projects like the draining of The Fens.

+United States

+The American School of economics dominated United States national policies from the time of the American Civil War until the mid-20th century.
+It is closely related to mercantilism, and it can be seen as contrary to classical economics.
+It consisted of these three core policies: